timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 # Mazda MX5 2005-2015 (third generation, including NC/NCFL/NCFLFL or MK3/MK3.5/MK3.75)

-Here is information on some of the PIDs that you're most likely to use with RaceChrono and equations to get the right scale, etc.
+Here is information on some of the CAN IDs that you're most likely to use with RaceChrono and equations to get the right scale, etc.

 Please note there is still much work in progress, any contributions are welcome.

-## PID 0x081
+## CAN ID 0x081

 Update frequency: 100 times per second.

 `0x081` contain data related to steering angle.
-This PID is available only in cars with DSC module, so all cars from 2007 onwards.
+This CAN ID is available only in cars with DSC module, so all cars from 2007 onwards.
 Only 4 bytes long.